oasis-open-projects/documentation/templates/readme_md-template-v2.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+Also list any dependencies, if applicable.

 ```
 Give examples